anuraag

 A thread is the smallest unit of execution on the GPU.
 Every thread runs its own instance of the kernel function, with its operations independently scheduled on CUDA cores.

 A warp is a fixed group of 32 threads (all from the same block) that are executed in lockstep under the SIMT (single instruction multiple thread) model.
 Each SM has 4 warp schedulers, each capable of issuing one instruction per cycle to a warp.
 In practice, the SM can track and switch between dozens of warps (active or stalled), depending on occupancy.
-This is crucial for mitigating memory latency.
-If memory access is slow for one warp, it can be put aside and executed later once the data is ready.
-Context switching like this is extremely cheap on a GPU.
-It’s also important to note that memory access requests are done per warp level, not per thread.

 A block is a group of threads (up to 1024) that execute together and share memory.
 Blocks are assigned to individual SMs, and multiple blocks can be scheduled on the same SM if there are enough available resources (dependent on register and shared memory usage).
 The number of active threads and blocks per SM is known as occupancy.